Lebanese Civil War: Demographic tensions

+Palestinian insurgency in Lebanon

-During the 1960s Lebanon was relatively calm, but this would soon change.
+In the 1960s Lebanon was relatively calm, but this soon changed.
 Fatah and other Palestinian Liberation Organization factions had long been active among the 400,000 Palestinian refugees in Lebanese camps.
-Throughout the 1960s, the center for armed Palestinian activities had been in Jordan, but they were forced to relocate after being evicted by King Hussein during the Black September in Jordan.
-Fatah and other Palestinian groups had attempted to mount a coup in Jordan by incentivizing a split in the Jordanian army, something that the ANM had attempted to do a decade earlier by Nasser's bidding.
-Jordan, however, responded and expelled the forces into Lebanon.
-When they arrived they created "a State within the State".
-This action was not welcomed by the Lebanese government and this shook Lebanon's fragile sectarian climate.
+Throughout the 1960s, the center for armed Palestinian activities had been in Jordan.
+They were forced to relocate after being evicted by King Hussein during the 1970 Black September in Jordan.
+Fatah and other Palestinian groups attempted to mount a coup in Jordan by incentivizing a split in the Jordanian army, something that the ANM had attempted to do a decade earlier by Nasser's bidding.
+Jordan responded, and expelled the Palestinian forces into Lebanon.
+When they arrived, they created "a State within the State".
+This action was not welcomed by the Lebanese government, and this shook Lebanon's fragile sectarian balance.

-Solidarity to the Palestinians was expressed through the Lebanese Sunni Muslims but with the aim to change the political system from one of consensus amongst different sects, towards one where their power share would increase.
+Solidarity with the Palestinians was expressed by the Lebanese Sunni Muslims, with the aim to change the political system from one of consensus amongst different sects, towards one where their power share would increase.
 Certain groups in the Lebanese National Movement wished to bring about a more secular and democratic order, but as this group increasingly included Islamist groups, encouraged to join by the PLO, the more progressive demands of the initial agenda was dropped by January 1976.
 Islamists did not support a secular order in Lebanon and wished to bring about rule by Muslim clerics.

 These events, especially the role of Fatah and the Tripoli Islamist movement known as Tawhid, in changing the agenda being pursued by many groups, including Communists.
-This ragtag coalition has often been referred to as left-wing, but many participants were actually very conservative and had religious elements that did not share any broader ideological agenda; rather, they were brought together by the short-term goal of overthrowing the established political order, each motivated by their own grievances.
+This ragtag coalition has often been referred to as left-wing, but many participants were actually very conservative and had religious elements that did not share any broader ideological agenda.
+Rather, they were brought together by the short-term goal of overthrowing the established political order, each motivated by their own grievances.

-These forces enabled the PLO / Fatah (Fatah constituted 80% of the membership of the PLO and Fatah guerrillas controlled most of its institutions now) to transform the Western Part of Beirut into its stronghold.
-The PLO had taken over the heart of Sidon and Tyre in the early 1970s, it controlled great swathes of south Lebanon, in which the indigenous Shiite population had to suffer the humiliation of passing through PLO checkpoints and now they had worked their way by force into Beirut.
+These forces enabled the PLO / Fatah to transform the Western Part of Beirut into its stronghold.
+Fatah constituted 80% of the membership of the PLO and Fatah guerrillas now controlled most of its institutions.
+The PLO had taken over the heart of Sidon and Tyre in the early 1970s.
+It controlled great swathes of south Lebanon, in which the indigenous Shiite population had to suffer the humiliation of passing through PLO checkpoints and now they had worked their way by force into Beirut.

 The PLO did this with the assistance of so-called volunteers from Libya and Algeria shipped in through the ports it controlled, as well as a number of Sunni Lebanese groups who had been trained and armed by PLO/ Fatah and encouraged to declare themselves as separate militias.
-However, as Rex Brynen makes clear in his publication on the PLO, these militias were nothing more than "shop-fronts" or in Arabic "Dakakin" for Fatah, armed gangs with no ideological foundation and no organic reason for their existence save the fact their individual members were put on PLO/ Fatah payroll.
+However, as Rex Brynen makes clear in his publication on the PLO, these militias were nothing more than "shop-fronts" or in Arabic "Dakakin" for Fatah, armed gangs with no ideological foundation and no organic reason for their existence, except the fact their individual members were put on the PLO/ Fatah payroll.